Finding a Job as a Counselor

 Hire a Professional Resume Writer

-This can’t be stressed enough.
+I can't stress this enough.
 You don’t do your own brain surgery–pay a professional to write your resume.
 You are not simply seeking a job.
 You are pursuing a career that requires a state healthcare license.
 Also, therapists often devalue or are overly modest about their achievements.
 You are in a highly competitive industry.

 Social Media and Other Web-Based Employment Resources

 Sites like Indeed.com are their own mini-search engines.
 Resumes need to be optimized to defeat their automated screening processes.
+Another advantage of hiring a professional to write that counseling resume is they know how to load it with key words.
 So now that you have that mind blowing resume that will rank highly on the job search sites, develop a LinkdIn profile.
 Upload your resume to Indeed.com and similar websites.
 The advantage of internet based networking is that you are reaching thousands of employers.
 It is an efficient means of putting your name out there.

 How do I find a job that will enable me to get licensed when all the jobs openings advertise that I need to be licensed?